A223D/EverythingWand/README.md

 * It was also our first time using Twilio.
 However, we were able to get it working quickly.

 ## Accomplishments that we're proud of
-* Ordering food using hardware was an accomplishment we were especially proud. **Proof:**
+* Ordering food using hardware was an accomplishment we were especially proud of. **Proof:**
 ![Bill](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/506/161/datas/original.png)